-Eye-Movement Desensitization and Reprocessing (EMDR) is one of the most researched and highly recommended treatment approaches for trauma and Post-Traumatic Stress Disorder (PTSD).
+Eye-Movement Desensitization and Reprocessing (EMDR) is a highly researched and often recommended treatment for trauma and Post-Traumatic Stress Disorder (PTSD), along with other stress-related issues.
 The EMDR process desensitizes disturbing images and changes our relationship to the traumatic memory by accessing the brain's innate capacity to reprocess memory.
 EMDR works by promoting integration on multiple levels - including the right/left hemispheres of the brain; past, present, and future integration; and an integration of adaptive information with the 'stuck traumatic memory'.
 Many experience significant changes after just a few EMDR processing sessions.